In conversation with Craig V. Johnson, Founder & Co-Creator of Global Institute for Lifelong Empowerment (Gile)

-GiLE actually publishes articles, podcast interviews and webinars that are all focussed on the future of education.
+GiLE actually publishes articles, podcast interviews, and webinars that are all focused on the future of education.
 The intention behind the webinar is to extract meaningful insights from experts in the education sector and to provide the audience, particularly students, with the opportunity to engage them directly.
 I believe that young people should be part of the dialogue as well as the solution.
 The world has enough observers.
 We need more people to take action so that we can collectively navigate our way through all these challenges within the education sector.

 Besides interpersonal skills and digital skills, what other areas do you personally think education institutions should focus on?

 Well, based upon my own reflections and research, I’d say that there is a serious need for all education institutions and courses to integrate media literacy education and studies on identity and social constructs.
 The former is important because people need the tools to think critically about the news and media that we all consume on a daily basis, especially via social media platforms.
-We are arguably living in a post-truth world where disinformation, fake news and filter bubbles continuously cause more harm and create more divisions in society.
-When it comes to identity studies, I believe that people need to realise, on a very deep level, that who they think they are is just a consequence
+We are arguably living in a post-truth world where disinformation, fake news, and filter bubbles continuously cause more harm and create more divisions in society.
+When it comes to identity studies, I believe that people need to realize, on a very deep level, that who they think they are is just a consequence

-Many people struggle with identity throughout their entire lives, which also gives credence to the idea that young people should be nurtured to think critically about dogmas and aspects such as race, religion, nationality and sexuality for example.
+Many people struggle with identity throughout their entire lives, which also gives credence to the idea that young people should be nurtured to think critically about dogmas and aspects such as race, religion, nationality, and sexuality for example.
 These social constructs need to be deconstructed, in an objective manner.